|Nutrition Facts (per serving)|

-In the Grand Manhattan, orange is the featured flavor and it uses both Grand Marnier and orange juice against a robust, 100-proof bourbon.
+This recipe is from The Gallery Bar at the Millenium Biltmore.
+In the Grand Manhattan, orange is the featured flavor, using both an orange liqueur and orange juice.
+Grand Marnier is the original liqueur of choice and puts the "Grand" in this Manhattan, though other brandy-based orange liqueurs are good substitutes.
+The drink is best with a robust, 100-proof bourbon.
 In true Manhattan fashion, sweet vermouth is included as well and the orange garnish is fun to make, so be sure to use it.

 This Manhattan is a fantastic option for any occasion and you may want to consider it for brunch as well.

-The Orange Juice.
-The one ingredient that is going to make or break this cocktail is the orange juice.
-Fresh squeezed orange juice is going to be much better than any bottled juice you can buy and at only 1 ounce per drink, it will not take much effort.
-The average orange yields about 2 to 3 ounces, so one or two pieces of fruit should be sufficient for a full round of drinks, if not two.
+- The one ingredient that is going to make or break this cocktail is the orange juice.
+Fresh-squeezed orange juice is going to be much better than any bottled juice you can buy and at only 1 ounce per drink, it will not take much effort.
+The average orange yields about 2 to 3 ounces, so one fruit should be sufficient for a full round of drinks if not two.

 How to Caramelize an Orange Wheel